 "The anniversary is more for people who were not there.
 For anyone who lived through it, the anniversary is pretty much every day at 8:45 in the morning."
 Jules Naudet, 9/11 documentary film maker, 2006

 Accounts of 9/11 are filled with heart-rending descriptions of final cell phone calls before the towers fell.
-They don't mention as often all those who went online to connect, find answers.
+They don't say much about all those who went online to connect, find answers.
 Seek help.
+Comfort.
+Contact.

 "Are they coming for us?
 Do you know?
 The fire department, are they coming?
 Should we go up or down?
 People are arguing."

-I talked to tens of dozens of people in the Towers --and in nearby buildings-- live, as it was happening, through IM's, chat rooms, emails and message boards on AOL.
+I talked to hundreds of people in the Towers --and in nearby buildings-- live, as it was happening, through IM's, chat rooms, emails and message boards on AOL.
 I talked to their families too.

 You know what it's like online.
 People connect.
 Get in each other's heads.
 Strangers become instant friends.